SusanGerencser/Preventative-Healthcare-in-Kentucky/README.md

 # Preventative-Healthcare-in-Kentucky
-An examination of the types and percentages of preventative healthcare accessible to Kentucky residents by county.
+An examination of the types and percentages of preventative healthcare accessible to Kentucky residents by county using CDC data from 2022 and USDA poverty rate data from 2021.

 ## Kentucky Healthcare & Poverty Data Dictionary
 ### Overview